tyler-technologies-oss/forge-react/README.md

 ## Development

-This repository was created with `create-react-app`, and it contains `src/projects/forge-react` directory where the library lives.

 The demo application can be started by running `npm start`.

-To build the library, run the following: `npm run build:library`.
+To build the library, run the following: `npm run build`.

 > The built npm package output will be placed in the `dist/forge-react` directory.